bostikforever/Devguide/book/hardware-snapdragon.md

 # Snapdragon Flight Autopilot

+The Snapdragon Flight platform is a high-end autopilot / onboard computer which runs the PX4 Flight Stack on the DSP on the QuRT real time operating system.
+In comparison to [Pixhawk](hardware-pixhawk.md) it adds a camera and Wifi and high-end processing power, but also has less IO.

 ![](images/hardware/hardware-snapdragon.jpg)

 ## Quick Summary

   * System-on-Chip: [Snapdragon 801](https://www.qualcomm.com/products/snapdragon/processors/801)
     * CPU: Up to 2.5 GHz quad-core Qualcomm® Krait™ 400 CPU
+    * DSP: 800 MHz Hexagon DSP (running the flight code)
     * GPU: Qualcomm® Adreno™ 330 GPU
     * RAM:
   * Wifi: Qualcomm® VIVE™ 1-stream 802.11n/ac with MU-MIMO † Integrated digital core